Lincoln, Nebraska: Print

 The Lincoln Journal Star is the city's major daily newspaper.
-The Daily Nebraskan is the official monthly magazine of the University of Nebraska's Lincoln campus and The DailyER is the university's biweekly satirical paper.
-Other university newspapers include the Reveille, the official periodical campus paper of Nebraska Wesleyan University and the Clocktower, the official weekly campus paper of Union College.
+The Nebraska Examiner, headquartered in Lincoln, is an independent and non-profit state news publishing wire service.
+The Daily Nebraskan, UNL's student newspaper, publishes daily news on its website and a monthly print magazine, and The DailyER is the university's biweekly satirical paper.
+Other university newspapers include the Reveille, the official periodical campus paper of Nebraska Wesleyan University and the Clocktower, the official weekly campus paper of Union Adventist University.